 So the point here is that the normal raw editing procedure is this:

 Film cameras only set exposure, everything else was post processing.
 Digital lets us hopefully guess at much of the post processing before we even take the picture, but which doesn't make much sense before we have even seen it.
-However, raw is raw, unprocessed, meaning there are no camera settings already applied to the Raw files.
+However, raw is raw, unprocessed, meaning other than exposure, there are no camera settings already applied to the Raw files.
 The single purpose of Raw is to NOT have any settings in it — so we can see what it actually needs first.
 White balance seems the most important of these.
 We can specify Daylight or Incandescent WB later in Raw just as easily as we could have set it in the camera.
 A lot easier, we can see it now.
 But the big issue is still that there are many shades of Daylight, and many of Incandescent, and many of Flash.
 The one generic WB setting is just wishful thinking.
 But in Raw processing, no problem, we can actually see the image first, and KNOW what it needs, and choose choices, with trivial effort.
 Even better, in Raw we finally have the good tools to do it just right.
 The concept starts making sense now.

 Raw simply has the best tools, and certainly the greatest capability, by far.
 Easier tools, but more powerful because they are specifically designed for exactly what camera photos need, even for the extreme shifts like White Balance.
 Instead of being same as regular photo editors, Raw editors are designed specifically to offer what camera images need (with tools named White Balance and Exposure, etc).
 Raw images are not committed to some prior bad choice of camera settings, instead we can still choose anything we want anytime later when we can actually see what we are doing.
 A reasonably proper exposure is always needed at the camera, but we can still tweak Exposure too.
 The great beauty of Raw is that the most important and most necessary adjustments become trivial to fix later.
 Raw data has the greatest range for it, and the best tools.
 The camera settings were not likely perfect every time, as there are other factors.
 The actual light may not exactly match the setting in most situations — for various reasons, things happen.
 You can just simply select Flash or Daylight or Cloudy or Incandescent White Balance later, whatever you see it obviously needs, better than the camera could do it.
 But simply clicking the White Balance card works best of all, white comes out white every time (meaning, no color cast).
 You include the known white balance card in the scene for your first setup picture, then apply that same setting to all of the similar images of that same lighting session.